Deadline is March 1, however it is strongly suggested that you apply by the end of January, 2019, as interviews will be taking place before March 1.

-A group of seven chemistry students participated in the experience, under the direction of Dr. Mikael Bergdahl.
-Students were paired with Swedish mentors within their area of interest, and worked 5 days a week in their labs.
-Students were able to work with Swedish professors and students, as well as to socialize with them outside of lab hours.
-Students were housed in apartments near the university, and most students traveled throughout Sweden, Norway and Denmark when time permitted.
+Students are able to work with Swedish professors and students, as well as to socialize with them outside of lab hours.
+Students are housed in apartments near the university, and most students traveled throughout Europe as time/breaks permitted.
 By far the most common comment among our SDSU students was that they couldn’t believe how friendly and welcoming the professors and other students were.
-Students were all invited to a barbecue during their first week on campus, which we are scheduling again for 2017.

 Photo by Paul Smith.